 - The share price – the price you actually buy and sell at.

-The NAV of a share is the value of all the investment company’s assets, less any liabilities such as any debt, divided by the number of shares.
-However, because investment company shares are bought and sold on a stock market, the share price is affected by supply and demand, so it might be higher or lower than the NAV.
+The NAV of a share is the value of all the investment company’s assets, less liabilities such as any debt, divided by the number of shares.
+However, because investment company shares are bought and sold on the stock market, the share price is affected by supply and demand, so it might be higher or lower than the NAV.
 The difference is known as a discount or premium.

 - Buying shares at a discount means you pay less than the NAV.

 - Buying at a premium means you pay more than the NAV.